 Music listening often leads to emotional experiences, be it in conjunction with narrative events in cinema, during a live concert or solitary listening.
 Music was once considered to communicate basic emotions through acoustic characteristics similar to vocalisations.
-However, recent evidence to be presented by Tuomas Eerola (Durham University, UK) points to music communicating core affect but emotional experiences being constructed in light of extra-musical characteristics.
+However, Genevieve Dingle (The University of Queensland) will introduce theories of musical emotions and discuss the four presented papers in the context of constructivist theory.
 Given this malleability, emotional music responses give unique insight into the basic versus constructionist debate of emotion.
 This symposium includes a further four empirical papers from researchers in musicology, emotion psychology and clinical psychology.
 In the first paper Joel Larwood (University of QLD, Australia) will be discussing new research testing how alexithymia influences valence specific responses to music according to self-report, facial EMG and phasic skin conductance.
 Jonna Vuoskoski (University of Oslo, Norway) will present findings detailing how trait empathy predicts increased intensity of self-reported emotions to music and emotion specific autonomic reactivity.
 Adopting an experience sampling methodology in Finnish adolescents, Will Randall (Jyvaskyla University, Finland) will present on context specific affect changes when listening to different types of music.
 Finally, clinical psychologist Allison Waters (Griffith University, Australia) will discuss uses of music in the context of cognitive behavioural therapy, whereby using musical jingles during fear extinction learning led to an enhanced response to anxiety treatment.

 Introduction/Background: Saying things out loud and expressing them as melodies/jingles enhances new learning and memory consolidation.
 The present study incorporated the expression of key therapeutic strategies as jingles during cognitive control training to enhance engagement and clinical outcomes for clinically anxious children.
 Methods: In this study, 59 anxious children between 7-12 years of age were randomly assigned to cognitive control training or a waitlist control condition.
 Children in the active treatment condition completed 12 sessions of positive search training involving melody/jingles to enhance learning and memory of the positive search strategies.
 Children in the waitlist control condition were assessed before and after the active intervention phase.
 Results: Significant reductions in clinician and parent report of children’s anxiety symptoms were observed from pre- to post-intervention in the active condition compared to the waitlist condition.
 More importantly, greater use of melody/jingles during treatment significantly predicted better treatment outcomes at post-treatment and follow-up.
 Conclusion: These results encouraged further studies of melody and jingles to enhance memory of therapeutic strategies and additional research since these initial findings will be presented and avenues for future research will be discussed.